Last Updated on: 9th October 2023, 02:25 pm

 If a hermit crab lost its shell to a rival or left for another reason and couldn’t get back inside, it might have died due to the lack of a shell.

-According to the Journal of Experimental Marine Biology and Ecology, hermit crabs need 50% more oxygen than hermit crabs without shells.
+According to the Journal of Experimental Marine Biology and Ecology, hermit crabs need 50% more oxygen than those without shells.
 Also, they rely on humidity to absorb oxygen.

 Hermit crabs maintain the right balance by moistening the inside of their shells.
 If the hermit crab was out of its shell and couldn’t get back inside, it might have died.